adj-dev/liri/README.md

 1. `git clone https://github.com/adj-dev/liri-node-app.git`
 2. `cd liri-node-app`
 3. `npm install`
-4. `node liri.js`
+4. `node liri` _or_ `node liri.js`

-## Entering arguments
+## A quick note on entering arguments
-When adding any search term quotes are not recommended, they could throw off the APIs, though Liri will attempt to handle it.
-If there are no results Liri will let the user know that 0 results were found.
+When adding any search term quotes are not recommended as they could throw off the APIs - though Liri will attempt to handle it.
+If there are no results Liri will let you know that none found.

 ## Commands
 There are 6 different commands that the user can use.